POLICIES

 1. General Principles

-- The safety and well-being of children is the top priority.
+• The safety and wellbeing of children is the highest priority

-- All interactions with children should be respectful, appropriate, and professional. - Children should always be treated with dignity and fairness.
+• All interactions with children must be respectful, appropriate, and professional

 2. Supervision & Attendance

-- Children must be supervised at all times until collected by a parent/guardian.
+• Children must be supervised at all times until collected by a parent or guardian

-- Attendance should be taken before each lesson.
+• Attendance must be taken before each lesson

-- No child should be allowed to leave the pool area alone or with an unauthorised person.
+• No child may leave the pool area alone or with an unauthorised person

 3. Physical Contact